CIA activities in the Philippines: 1970s

 In July 1974, the Laurel-Langley Agreement expired, which left the United States nervous about future trade with the Philippines.
 Before the agreement expired, the United States had exemptions to the Philippine Constitution, which gave them more freedom in trade.
 The United States quickly began to negotiate a new trade agreement in Manila, named the Treaty of Economic Cooperation and Development.
+This treaty was meant to provide: "Protection of legal (personal and property) rights of U.S. citizens in the Philippines," the "Guarantees of non-discriminatory treatment for U.S. investors," and "Assurance that the Philippines will benefit from any U.S. Generalized System of Preferences for developing countries."
+The U.S. was also offering a reduction in tariffs for goods such as coconut oil and other resources of which the Philippines was the chief global supplier.
 However, President Marcos made the creation of a new trade agreement difficult, which led to many roadblocks in establishing a new agreement.